Asthma Education, Policy, and Care Coverage

 Award Procedures

 A Notice of State Award (NOSA) shall be issued to the finalists who have successfully completed all grant award requirements and have been selected to receive grant funding.
 The NOSA will specify the funding terms and specific conditions resulting from applicable pre-award risk assessments.
-The Illinois Department of Public Health (IDPH) is exempt from utilizing the standard NOSA issued on the GATA Grantee Portal. completed by an authorized representative of the grantee organization and submitted to IDPH.
-A Notice of Denial shall be sent to the applicants not receiving awards .
+The Illinois Department of Public Health (IDPH) is exempt from utilizing the standard NOSA issued on the GATA Grantee Portal completed by an authorized representative of the grantee organization and submitted to IDPH.
+A Notice of Denial shall be sent to the applicants not receiving awards.

 Deadlines

-Applications must be received by the close of business (5:00 pm) on July 11, 2022.
+Applications must be received by the close of business (5:00 pm) on July 8th 2024

 Range of Approval or Disapproval Time

-Applications must be received by the close of business (5:00 pm) on July 11, 2022.
-After review, the anticipated award announcement is August 2022.
+Applications must be received by the close of business (5:00 pm) on July 8th 2024.
+After review, the anticipated award announcement is August 2024.

 Appeals

 Merit-Based Review Appeal Process For competitive grants, only the evaluation process is subject to appeal.
 Evaluation scores or funding determinations/outcomes may not be contested and will not be considered by the Department's Appeals Review Officer.
-To submit an appeal, the appealing party must: o Submit the appeal in writing and in accordance with the grant application document through IDPH's Merit-Based Review Appeal Request Form available in the GATA section of the IDPH website (www.dph.illinois.gov/GATA). o Appeals must be received within 14 calendar days after the date that the grant award notice was published. o Appeals must include the following information: ?
-The name and address of the appealing party ?
-Identification of the grant ?
-A statement of reasons for the appeal ?
-If applicable, documents or exhibits to support statement of reason The IDPH Appeals Review Officer (ARO) will consider the grant-related appeals and make a recommendation to the appropriate Deputy Director as expeditiously as possible after receiving all relevant, requested information. o The ARO must review the submitted Appeal Request Form for completeness and acknowledge receipt of the appeal within 14 calendar days from the date the appeal was received. o The ARO will utilize an Appeal Review Tool to consider the integrity of the competitive grant process and the impact of the recommendation. o The appealing party must supply any additional information requested by the agency within the time period set in the request. o The ARO shall respond to the appeal within 60 days or supply a written explanation to the appealing party as to why additional time is required.
-Documentation of the appeal determination shall be sent to the appealing party and must include the following: o Standard description of the appeal review process and criteria o Review of the appeal o Appeal determination o Rationale for the determination In addition to providing the written determination, the grant-making office may do the following: o Document improvements to the evaluation process given the findings and re-review all submitted applications. o Document improvements to the evaluation process given the findings and implement improvements into the following year's grant evaluation process. o Provide written notice to the appealing party as to how the identified actions will be remedied.
-Appeals resolutions may be deferred pending a judicial or administrative determination when actions concerning the appeal have commenced in a court of administrative body.
+To submit an appeal, the appealing party must: o Submit the appeal in writing and in accordance with the grant application document through IDPH's Merit-Based Review Appeal Request Form available in the following link https://app.smartsheet.com/b/form/ed4d113385de41feb38964a8005ce72b.
+Appeals must be received within 14 calendar days after the date that the grant award notice was published.
+Appeals must include the following information: The name and address of the appealing party, Identification of the grant, A statement of reasons for the appeal, If applicable, documents or exhibits to support statement of reason The IDPH Appeals Review Officer (ARO) will consider the grant-related appeals and make a recommendation to the appropriate Deputy Director as expeditiously as possible after receiving all relevant, requested information.
+The ARO must review the submitted Appeal Request Form for completeness and acknowledge receipt of the appeal within 14 calendar days from the date the appeal was received. o The ARO will utilize an Appeal Review Tool to consider the integrity of the competitive grant process and the impact of the recommendation.
+The appealing party must supply any additional information requested by the agency within the time period set in the request.
+The ARO shall respond to the appeal within 60 days or supply a written explanation to the appealing party as to why additional time is required..

 Uses and Restrictions